pepicrft/ppineraes-old/posts/2021-02-09-focusing-on-the-problems.md

 ---
 layout: post
-title: "Focusing on the problems"
+title: 'Focusing on the problems'
-categories: ["problems", "open-source", "tooling", "tuist"]
+categories: ['problems', 'open-source', 'tooling', 'tuist']
 ---

 One of the things that I noticed when building tools for developers, either through Tuist or my work at Shopify, is that we developers tend to get incredibly excited about what our new idea would enable, and put the need or problem aside.
 I believe that’s the source the complexity and the configuration over convention that we see in many tools.